MIT-SPARK/Kimera-PGMO/README.md

 For example, given a mesh and a pose graph trajectory
 <img src="images/mesh-and-posegraph.jpg" width="500">

 We generate the embedded deformation graph and optimize simultaneously the mesh and the pose graph when a loop closure is obtained.
 <img src="images/deformation-graph.jpg" width="500">

 ## Dependencies
-In addition to PCL, OpenCV, GTSAM, the following pacakges AND THEIR DEPENDENCIES are needed.
-Package is set up to run with the following repositories:
+In addition to PCL, OpenCV, GTSAM, Kimera-PGMO is designed as part of Kimera, so the following Kimera packages and their dependencies are needed:

 [Kimera-VIO](https://github.mit.edu/SPARK/Kimera-VIO/tree/feature/mesh_deformation) branch: feature/mesh_deformation